Robert Charles Ladd: New murder and arrest

-Approximately six years after his arrest, on September 24, 1996, Ladd broke into the home of 38-year-old Vicki Ann Garner, a mentally-ill woman who worked in the copy room of a local rehabilitation facility where Ladd also worked at the time.
+Approximately six years after his release, on September 24, 1996, Ladd broke into the home of 38-year-old Vicki Ann Garner, a mentally-ill woman who worked in the copy room of a local rehabilitation facility where Ladd also worked at the time.
 He then proceeded to tie her hands above her head, rape her, and then ransack the apartment for valuables, before bludgeoning Garner to death with a hammer.
 Ladd then apparently left and returned to the apartment on at least two or possibly three occasions before deciding to set it on fire to cover his tracks.
 From there, he went to a friend's house, where he sold him a TV, video cassette recorder, a microwave, and a cordless phone he had stolen from the apartment in exchange for $100 to buy crack cocaine.

 Analysis of physical evidence located at the crime scene quickly implicated Ladd in the murder, resulting in his arrest the following day.
 As he refused to cooperate with authorities, investigators focused on gathering potential witnesses that could conclusively place him on the crime scene.